 Publication Ethics and Malpractice

-SPPH, LLC adherent to the policy guidelines described in the publications process of our journals.
+SPPH, LLC is adherent to the policy guidelines described in our website of the journals.
 We follow recommendations of:

 COPE (https://publicationethics.org/) – Committee on Publication Ethics

 ICMJE (http://www.icmje.org/) - International Committee of Medical Journal Editors